Commercial buildings, like any other property, need to be maintained.

 Property owners must ensure that their buildings and structures are in safe working order so that workers or visitors are not injured in preventable accidents.

-If an accident caused by a building or safety code violation has led to your or a loved one's injury, you may be entitled to compensation for your harm.
+If a building or safety code violation led to an accident, you may be entitled to compensation for your personal injuries.